TheReal1604/atmega8a-clock/README.md

 # atmega8a-clock
 Just a simple atmega8a clock with a 32khz crystal resonator

-The board is from a "franzis retro tennis game".
+The board is from a "franzis retro tennis game" (ISBN:  40 19631 67007-6).
 It got a atmega8a, two shift register and a 10x12 LED matrix on it.
 Programming pins for the atmega8a are at the back of the board.
 So you can solder a programming interface to it.

 The crystal resonator is also not included, I choosed a 32khz crystal resonator.
 Like these: EuroQuartz Quarzkristall QUARZ TC26 Zylinder 32.768 kHz 12.5 pF from volkner or conrad.